 Applicant pool can vary from year to year so, if you are eligible and feel your application will be competitive, apply!

 - Applicants must be a Canadian citizen or a permanent resident of Canada in order to apply.
 It is the applicant’s responsibility to confirm that the minimum eligibility criteria of this award is satisfied before they begin the application process by reviewing the complete eligibility and selection criteria on the official CGS M website.

 2. Apply for Admission to a Graduate Program at Waterloo

-Up-to-date official transcripts from all current and previous post-secondary institutions (including terms you were on an exchange) are required as part of the application in order to determine whether you’ve achieve a first class average in each of the last two completed years of full-time study.
+- Up-to-date official transcripts from all current and previous post-secondary institutions (including transcripts from institutions where you completed an exchange term) are required as part of the application in order to determine whether you’ve achieve a first class average in each of the last two completed years of full-time study.
 Applicants who do not include a complete set of required transcripts will be deemed ineligible.

 4. Read the application instructions

 - Detailed application instructions regarding the application process, including how to create a Common CV (CCV website) can be found on the tri-agency website.
 Details include how to complete the application in the portal, how to ensure the application falls within the mandate of the correct agency, the number of referees required, presentation standards for free form documents, transcripts, etc.